 @Namespace private var readingNamespace

-let secondParagraph = "At lunchtime, we walked along the Chicago River.
-The riverfront path gave us great views of the city's magnificent architecture."
+let middayText = "At lunchtime, we walked along the Chicago river.
+The river-front path gave us great views of the city's magnificent architecture.
+Our favourite view was from the middle of the DuSable Bridge."

 var body: some View {